TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 Now, you can only commit if all the pre-commit tests pass.

 **Note:** on subsequent occassions when you need to run pre-commit in a new shell, you will need to activate the Python virtual environment.
+If so, do the following:
 ```bash
 . env/Scripts/activate
 pre-commit run -a